Jpipe001/METAR/README.md

 ---

-+ A chain of up to 100 leds (WS2811 or WS2812 or NEOPIXELS), showing the Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.
++ A chain of up to 100 leds (WS2811 or WS2812 or NEOPIXELS), showing the Airport Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.

 ---

-+ HTML Pages, showing a Summary of the METAR codes and the Invividual Station Display of Decoded Data on a Local Network.
++ HTML Pages, showing a Summary of the Airport METAR codes and the Invividual Station Display of Decoded Data on a Local Network.

 ---

 EITHER or BOTH of the above can be implemented.

-The number and names of the Stations are Configurable for your application.
+The number and names of the Aiports are Configurable for your application.

 + GETTING DATA : Updates METARS approximately every ten minutes, so nearly REAL TIME data, from AVIATIONWEATHER.GOV.
   (Incuding Latest Revision)